-For the six months ended June 30, 2024 As of August 28, 2024
+For the year ended December 31, 2024 As of April 24, 2025

-This management discussion and analysis ("MD&A") of FendX Technologies Inc. (the "Company" or "FendX") is for the six months ended June 30, 2024.
+This management discussion and analysis ("MD&A") of FendX Technologies Inc. (the "Company" or "FendX") is for the year ended December 31, 2024.
 We have prepared this MD&A with reference to National Instrument 51-102 - Continuous Disclosure Obligations of the Canadian Securities Administrators and this MD&A provides a review of activities, results of operations and financial condition of the Company.
-This MD&A should be read in conjunction with the Company's unaudited condensed interim financial statements for the six-month period ended June 30, 2024, and the related notes thereto (the "Financial Statements") and the audited financial statements for the year ended December 31, 2023 and the notes related thereto.
-The Company's Financial Statements are prepared by management in accordance with International Financial Reporting Standards ("IFRS").
+This MD&A should be read in conjunction with the Company's audited financial statements for the years ended December 31, 2024 and 2023, and the related notes thereto (the "Annual Financial Statements").
+The Company's Annual Financial Statements are prepared by management in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are expressed in Canadian dollars unless otherwise indicated.